lasiporu1/CHHMS-CAPD/API_DOCUMENTATION.md

-# Hospital Patient Management System - API Documentation
+# Woard & Clinic Management System - API Documentation

 ## Overview
-This document outlines the database structure and available functionalities of the Hospital Patient Management System.
+This document outlines the database structure and available functionalities of the Woard & Clinic Management System.

 ## Database Tables